milvus-io/milvus-docs/site/en/quick_start/get_started/create_drop_index_python.md

 id: create_drop_index_python.md
 ---

-# Create and Drop An Index
+# Create and Drop an Index

 This article provides Python sample codes for creating or droping indexes.